 Short-term health insurance

+If you need to fill a gap in your coverage to tide you over until the next open enrollment period, consider short-term coverage.
 Short-term health insurance products are designed to provide consumers with protections against unforeseen medical bills, typically for a period of between 1 and 12 months.
 Short-term plans are not major medical health insurance plans.

 Short-term plans typically don’t provide coverage for pre-existing medical conditions, preventive medical care, or prescription drugs.
 However, they’re often easier to qualify for, tend to be relatively affordable, and often meet the temporary coverage needs of many consumers.